postcss/autoprefixer/README.md

 Autoprefixer should be used in assets build tools.
-Text editor plugins are not a good solution, because prefixes decrease code readability and you will need to change value in all prefixed properties.
+Text editor plugins are not a good solution, because prefixes decrease code readability and you will need to change values in all prefixed properties.

 I recommend you to learn how to use build tools like [Gulp].
-They work much better and will open you a whole new world of useful plugins and automatization.
+They work much better and will open you a whole new world of useful plugins and automation.

-But, if you can’t move to a build tool, you can use text editor plugins:
+If you can’t move to a build tool, you can use text editor plugins:

 * [Sublime Text](https://github.com/sindresorhus/sublime-autoprefixer)
 * [Brackets](https://github.com/mikaeljorhult/brackets-autoprefixer)